cinqict/hack-the-system-course/README.md

   <summary>Hint 4 Final Solution</summary>

-  For example use `<iframe src="javascript:alert(`xss`)">` in the search field.
+  For example use `<iframe src="javascript:alert('xss')">` in the search field.
 Also notice that we can use this delivery remotely since the search query is in the page URL: `http://localhost:3000/#/search?q=%3Ciframe%20src%3D%22javascript:alert(%60xss%60)%22%3E`.
 We just need to encode the URL.

 </details>